 Dubai is an expensive city.
 If you’re hanging out in the malls and restaurants that cater to expats, you’re going to spend a lot of money.
 That said, there are a few things you can do to cut costs so you don’t blow your budget.
 Here are some quick tips to help you save money in Dubai:

-- Get The Entertainer – The Entertainer is a magazine and app that offers discounts and specials on restaurants, hotels, and activities.
+Get The Entertainer – The Entertainer is a magazine and app that offers discounts and specials on restaurants, hotels, and activities.
 Pick up a copy when you arrive in Dubai.
-It’s not cheap (it costs 395 AED) but sometimes you can find the app 50% off or get a free trial.
-If you plan to see and do a lot, it will be worth the price.
+It’s not cheap but sometimes you can find the app 50% off or get a free trial.
+There are monthly subscriptions starting at 35 AED per month and a “lite” version that is free.
+If you plan to see and do a lot, it’s worth the price.

-- Eat in Old Dubai – Step away from the hotels, malls, and fancy souks meant to make you think you are in Aladdin and head into Old Dubai for cheap eats.
-Meals at restaurants in this area cost less than 85 AED.
+Eat in Old Dubai – Step away from the hotels, malls, and fancy souks meant to make you think you are in Aladdin and head into Old Dubai for cheap eats.

 Public transportation – Dubai’s metro consists of nearly 50 stations.
 You can get to wherever you need to go, or close to it, with public transportation.
 Hours of operation depend on the day but both lines start operating from around 5:30am until about 1am.
 On Fridays, however, the trains don’t start running until 10am.

-Ferry – The ferry in Dubai runs from 3 different terminals in the marina 7 days a week.
+Ferry – The ferry in Dubai runs daily from three different terminals in the marina.
 Evening trips on the ferry are much busier, so be sure to get to the terminal 30 minutes early.
 Tickets range from 15-50 AED for silver class (seats in the main section of the boat) and 25-75 AED for gold class (more comfortable seats at the front of the boat).

 Ridesharing – Uber and Careem are the two main ridesharing apps in Dubai.
 They aren’t usually cheaper than a standard taxi but they tend to be a lot more convenient.